AlexGKim/academic-kickstart/content/post/likenothing.md

 The temperature variation seen in the picture arises because of the variation of the amount of energy in that slice.

+The simplest "statistical properties" that are onsidered are the amplitude of the flutuations and the sizes of the fluctuotions.
+In picture made by Planck, these correspond to the range of  temperatures between the blue and red blobs, and the sizes of the blobs.

 Since 13.77 billion years ago and today the energy variations seen in that picture have moved around due to the force of gravity.
 Using General Relativity (the model of gravity that seems to work given all experimental evidence) or any other theory of gravity, we can calculate (with some uncertainty) how those energy fluctuations